Product Manual

 Troubleshooting

-“The worldview is empty”
+“The perspective is empty”

-“Compile returns sparse results”
+“Perspective returns sparse results”

 Check if there are pending shares to import (import with no arguments).
 If not, use introspect in interview mode to identify what domains need memories.